-The targeted assessment program (TAP) provides a planned, risk-based and proactive approach to assessing how effective an operation is when it comes to controlling critical risk.
+The TAP provides a planned, risk-based and proactive approach to assessing how effective an operation is when identifying and implementing controls for critical risks.
 The TAPs apply the following principles:

-- → a focus on managing prescribed 'principal hazards' from the WHS (M&PS) Regulation. - → evaluation of the effectiveness of control measures implemented through an organisation's safety management system. - → consideration of the operation's risk profile and the targeting of operations deemed to be highest risk.
+- a focus on managing prescribed 'principal hazards' from the WHS (M&PS) Regulation - evaluation of the effectiveness of control measures implemented through an organisation's safety management system - consideration of the operation's risk profile and the targeting of operations deemed to be highest risk.

-The objective of the risk profiling is to identify the inherent hazards and the hazard burdens that exist at individual operations in each mining sector in NSW.
-The information is used to develop the operational assessment and inspection plans that inform the program.
+The objective of risk profiling is to identify the inherent hazards and the hazard burdens that exist at individual operations in each mining sector in NSW.
+The information is used to develop the operational assessment and inspection schedules for each program.